 - Roberta L. Klatzky

 - Robert J. MacCoun

 APS Mentor Award

-The APS Mentor Award honors those who have significantly fostered the careers of others, recognizing APS members who masterfully help students and others find their own voices and discover their own research and career goals.
+The APS Mentor Award recognizes APS members who have significantly fostered the careers of others, honoring those who masterfully help students and others find their own voices and discover their own research and career goals.

 2019 Mentor Award Recipients

 - Carol S. Dweck

 University of Cambridge and Birkbeck, University of London

 APS Janet Taylor Spence Award For Transformative Early Career Contributions